 Split-billing occurs when a medical supplier provides two accounts for the same service.
 One is sent to the medical scheme, listing the medical scheme tariff amount, and another to the member or patient.
 The member will pay the supplier what they think is a co-payment, but the amount paid does not appear on the claim sent to the medical aid by the supplier.
 This is unethical practice.

-The HPCSA remind health practitioners have an obligation to inform the patient about the cost of services before rendering the services.
+The HPCSA remind healthcare practitioners that they have an obligation to inform the patient about the cost of services before rendering the services.
 It should be noted that this has nothing to do with the benefit option the patient has purchased with their medical aid or the scale of benefits of the medical aid in relation to the service to be provided.

 Patients have an obligation to pay for the services rendered to them irrespective of the method of payment, whether through their medical schemes or out of their own pockets.
 If a medical aid is a method of payment, the Medical Schemes Act places an obligation on the medical scheme to do so within 30 days of receiving the claim.